google/shipshape/shipshape/docs/add-an-analyzer.md

 ## Create a Docker file
 Shipshape will start and run your service using [Docker](http://docker.io).
 You'll need to provide a docker file that creates a docker image.
-This is a VM image that contains your analyzer and all the dependencies needed to run it.
+A docker image is similar to a VM image; it contains your analyzer and all the dependencies needed to run it.
+(Unlike a traditional virtual machine though, [a container will share the OS to save space](https://www.docker.com/whatisdocker).)
 As an example, the [AndroidLint analyzer provides a docker file with all its dependencies](https://github.com/google/shipshape/blob/master/shipshape/androidlint_analyzer/docker/Dockerfile)

 Your Dockerfile will also need to actually start up your service through an